msgphp/symfony-demo-app/README.md

 ### `devops/environment/`

-The `environment` directory holds all available application staging environments, each environment containing a `docker-compose.yaml` file at least.
+The `environment` directory holds all the application its staging environments, each environment containing a `docker-compose.yaml` file at least.
 Its concern is to compose the final application logic.

 The following environment variables are automatically available in `docker-compose.yaml`.